Richard Carroll

 (who later married Butch Stavely).
 In the picture from our senior trip, Elton

-red and Mary and Johnny's were light blue.
-(Did Elton ever tell you that he and
+were red and Mary and Johnny's were light blue.
+(Did Elton ever tell you that

 postcards and brochures.
 We later got copies of the brochures in the